egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 <script src="https://gist.github.com/egre55/47186f7a22de177af4785e80fc2dcb41.js"></script>

-Organisations should also consider blocking macros for users who don't need this functionality, and consider implementing a custom whitelisting policy, mindful of the permissiveness of Default Rules.
-Ultimately, an "assume breach" mentality is paramount, but before compromise we have to make it as hard as possible for an attacker to gain that initial foothold.
+This attacker/defender back and forth continues ad infinitum.
+Therefore it is important to organisations to formalise an ongoing cycle of testing, remediation and review, in order to achieve stronger system security.
+Ultimately, an "assume breach" mentality is paramount, but we have to make it as hard as possible for an attacker to gain that initial foothold.